Portable Outboard Motor Guide:

 Pick The Horsepower

-To start, choosing the amount of horsepower (hp) helps you also pick the size of motor.
-It’s based on the size of your boat and it’s loaded weight.
+Start by choosing the amount of horsepower (hp), doing so will also help you determine the size of motor.
+The actual amount depends on the size of your boat and it’s loaded weight.
 The reason for this, is horsepower affects the stability of your boat.

 Let’s look at two examples.
 First, if you use a too powerful outboard on a small board it can cause unbalanced movements.
 This added power will also put pressure and stress on the transom, leading to damage.
 Second, using an under powered outboard on a larger vessel will burn out the motor.
 Due to the amount of drag and huge demand to move the boat.